habanoz/tech-feed/_posts/2024-09-24-collecting-1_8_M_news_documents.md

 1.8M documents can be used to train a small GPT-2 model. e.g. 30M parameters.
 Since the pipeline is ready, it is possible to collect more documents and train larger models.
 The beauty of this pipeline is that it runs with a low resource footprint.
 I run all the steps in my notebook with 8 (4 virtual) cores and 32GB RAM.
 But datatrove library, our pipeline is based on, can run on multiple machines, which makes the whole process really scalable.

-Whole code of the pipeline is open source and available at [18].
+Whole code of the pipeline is open source and available at [18] with name `cc-spider`.
+Whole dataset is available at [21] with name `news-tr-1.8M`.

 Finally I can start training HaberGPT-2 model using my training script[19].